HackYourFuture/HTML-CSS/Week1/LESSONPLAN.md

 ### Explanation

 -   HTML is just plain text, nothing special
 -   Browsers read the HTML and CSS and render a beautiful webpage
 -   HTML of a website comes from a server (which is just another computer somewhere)
 -   Difference `<head>` and `<body>`

 Box model

 -   Everything is a box
 -   The "box" refers to the attributes universal to every element: `margin`, `padding`, `border`
 -   Every element pushes against one another

 ### Example

 -   Show most basic HTML structure, also show how Visual Studio Code can autocomplete html structure by just typing: html
 -   `<title>`, `<link>`, `<meta>`
 -   Show example of the box model by using the browser inspector on various elements

-### Excercise
+### Exercise

 -   Using the command line create a project folder, a html file and css file
 -   Create a basic html structure, and link to an external css file
 -   Create a webpage which uses all the html tags and css properties which were have discussed

 ### Essence